ashawkey/torch-merf/readme.md

 ### Implementation Notes

 #### Modification of web renderer
-The web renderer is slightly modified from the official version:
+The web renderer is slightly modified from the official version, so it is not compatible with the original assets.

-* Frequency encoding convention (viewdependency.glsl):
+* Frequency encoding convention (`viewdependency.glsl`):
     ```bash
     # original
     x, sin(x), sin(2x), sin(4x), ..., cos(x), cos(2x), cos(4x), ...